 Belarus and Russia

-My only knowledge about Belarus, before to leave from Italy, was related to kids.
+My only knowledge about Belarus, before leaving Italy, was related to kids.
 Yes, Italian families host often for some months, Belarusian kids.
 Then some of them are adopted.
 It’s part of the cooperation between the two countries.
 Asking for the visa I started to discover more.
 The news we have in Italy is not that much, that’s why I have read a few books and made some research on the internet.

 Well, staying in a place for a while can’t give you the proper idea.
 Talking with people I listened to some complaints too, but as Italian, I am used to this.
 Surely if people can freely say what they think it is not properly a dictatorship.
 Then my experience with the police, according to pass the border or to ask for directions is completely positive.
 They were kind and helpful.
 Despite the difficulties with the English language.